Adamstown, Pennsylvania

-Adamstown (Pennsylvania Dutch: Adamschteddel) is a borough in Lancaster County which has grown into Berks County in the U.S. state of Pennsylvania.
-The population was 1,789 at the 2010 census.
-Of this, 1,772 were in Lancaster County and only 17 were in Berks County.
+Adamstown (Pennsylvania Dutch: Adamschteddel) is a borough that is located in Lancaster County (primarily) and Berks County in the U.S. state of Pennsylvania.

+The population was 1,938 at the time of the 2020 census.
+Of this, 1,772 were residents of Lancaster County and only seventeen were living in Berks County.

 History

-Adamstown was initially founded on July 4, 1761 by William Addams on the site of a former village of Native Americans, and Addams named the community Addamsburry.
-The community was incorporated as a borough on April 2, 1850.
+Adamstown was initially founded on July 4, 1761, by William Addams on the site of a former village of Native Americans, and Addams named the community Addamsburry.
+The community was incorporated as a borough on April 2, 1850, following the passage of a bill by the Pennsylvania General Assembly that was introduced by Representative Joseph Konigmacher the previous month.
+That year, the borough's population was 307.

+In 1855, a new stage coach route was established from Lancaster to Reading, which included stops in the communities of Adamstown, Reamstown, Ephrata, New Berlin, and Oregon.
+The fare from Reading to Adamstown was fifty cents.